Mark-Cooper-Janssen-Vooles/js-algorithms-data-structures/README.md

   - variable assignment is constant
   - accessing elements in an array (by index) or object (by key) is constant
   - in a loop, the complexity is the length of the loop times the complexity of whatever happens inside of the loop
-    - i.e. if only constants happen in the loop, its O(n). but if another loop happens, its O(n squared)
+    - i.e. if only constants happen in the loop, its O(n). but if another loop happens, its O(n ²)

 ### Space complexity